mihai-preda/control-repo/README.md

 Cert, CA cert, and private key must have -rw-r--r-- ownership for PB to load.
 DNS is highly recommended.
 It makes things easier to connect like nodes to puppet master or pp board to ppdb.
+## Zabbix
+Use Postgresql instead of MySQL.
+It's smoother.